tgr-wjya/cli-calculator-js/README.md

 - While I do touched on `do while` loop, I didn't really get into the classic `for` loop.
 - My Markdown skill actually isn't that bad, huh?

+## ABOUT RUNTIME

+- The choice is between [Bun](https://bun.com/) and [Deno](https://deno.com/).
+- I prefer Bun because of its raw performance.
+I don't know if it even matter since my JS program are simple anyway; performance doesn't matter here.

 ---

 <div align=center>